Connie Kunzmann: Professional career

 Kunzmann signed with the Iowa Cornets of the fledgling Women's Professional Basketball League (WBL) in 1978.
 Her professional debut came on December 1 in a preseason game against the Chicago Hustle.
 She went 6-for-6 from the field and 2-for-2 from the free throw line, finishing the game with 14 points in the Cornets 114–105 victory.
 She made the Cornets' starting lineup during their regular season opener on December 15, against the Minnesota Fillies.
 Along with other members of the Cornets, Kunzman appeared in the 1979 film Scoring, which starred Pete Maravich.

 Kunzmann and other Cornets staff and players reported that payroll checks issued to them on March 1, 1980 bounced.
 The team eventually made good on their payments.
 The Cornets made it to the WBL Championship Series in 1980, but lost to the New York Stars.
 In the deciding fourth game of the series, Kunzmann scored 20 points and grabbed 12 rebounds.
 At the end of the season, the Cornets held a banquet at Falbo's Restaurant in Des Moines.
 Kunzmann was awarded the team's "hustle award".
 During the off-season, Kunzmann coached a girl's six-on-six basketball camp in Cedar Rapids along with teammates Molly Bolin, Tanya Crevier and Nancy Wellen.

-The Corents went through a tumultuous off-season as players and staff publicly aired their grievances against the team's general manager, Rod Lein.
+The Cornets went through a tumultuous off-season as players and staff publicly aired their grievances against the team's general manager, Rod Lein.
 The Cornets head coach, Steve Kirk, and two other staff members resigned because they did not want to work under Lien.
 He eventually resigned as general manager, but not before Kunzmann announced her intention to follow Kirk to his new team, the Nebraska Wranglers.
 She started the 1980–81 season coming off the bench for the Wranglers.

 Following her death in 1981, the WBL named an award after Kunzmann.
 Sybil Blalock of the New Orleans Pride won the inaugural Connie Kunzmann Hustle and Harmony Award.